 I have been employed by the Williamsport Area School District since September 1998 (3 months after I graduated high school) as a custodian.
 For almost 2 years I was doing a Security/School Police position due to job cuts in the district (which my Grandfather also did from 1982-1994 after he retired as a city police officer).

 If your a ham radio operator with a Technician Class or higher you can look for me on the 147.300 Repeater + 600khz offset PL 151.4 The repeater is pretty easy to get into from anywhere in Williamsport area, it overlooks Williamsport from being located at Williamsport Area High School.
 Also, located on Skyline Drive (Bald Eagle Mountain) just south of Williamsport on 444.900 + PL 173.8 and 52.490 Simplex PL 173.8 and 29.660 PL 173.8 split site repeater.
 The 147.300 repeater is linked full-time to 444.900 and 52.490 to extend the coverage.
-Being linked, that also allows both repeaters and 6 meters to be accessed by Echolink by connecting to KB3AWQ-R or Node Number 277377 on Echolink or on Allstar link.
-Allstar has two node numbers, 513960 is the 444.900 and 513961 is 52.490, 513962 is 29.500.
+Being linked, that also allows both repeaters and 6 meters to be accessed by Echolink by connecting to KB3AWQ-R or Node number 277377 on Echolink or on Allstarlink node number 513963.
+The node numbers for the system are 513960 is the 444.900 and 513961 is 52.490, 513962 is 29.500.
 To connect, you will need to connect to the Hub which is node # 513963 which is in the basement of my house.
 For some reason I am unable to get the ports/port forwarding to cooperate with the actual nodes on the mountain directly to the radios.
 147.300 is still RF linked and the rest is linked using Allstarlink.
 You can connect to me directly through Echolink by connecting to KB3AWQ or node number 196218 if I am connected via the Echolink Android program that came out in August 2010.
 I was one of Beta testers for program invited by K1RFD before it released to the market about a week later.

 On July 17, 2002 I was appointed to be the Assistant Northwest Regional Representative for (ARCC) Area Repeater Coordination Council.